Table of Contents

 In this first example, we'll be using Wikipedia as the destination for the webhook that's being created.
 Wikipedia is a good tool for this because it will always accept the webhook input and return a "200" HTML code.
 In this example, the webhook will trigger any time an account is created or deleted.
 Let's create this webhook.

 - Open the Webhook Creation modal by going to Settings → Integrations → Webhook Endpoints and clicking on "Create Webhook Endpoint"

 - Within the modal, we'll set the Webhook Name and URLThe Name and URL fields are the only ones required by Sonar to complete the creation of a Webhook Endpoint, however, without adding Triggers, this webhook will have no functionality.

 - Next, we'll set the Trigger, and Trigger Events:

 - Once the Trigger and Events are added, they'll appear in the list, and we can click on "Create"

 Basic PHP Example

-Through the article linked below, you will find an example of a very simple webhook receiver that you could host on a server in order to get webhooks from Sonar.
+Through the article linked below, you will find an example of a basic webhook receiver that you could host on a server to get webhooks from Sonar.